akozyr/example_vue_client/README.md

 The app includes such pages:
  - Login
  - PDF Main (all PDFs list, show/delete a generated PDF of the certain type)
- - PDF Edit (edit PDF data, regenerate PDF and save it to DB)
+ - PDF Edit (edit PDF data, regenerate PDF and save necessary PDF data to DB)

 ### Installation
 The app requires Node.js 6.0+ and NPM 3.0+